pencer-io/pencer-io.github.io/_posts/2021-06-06-ctf-thm-cat-pictures.md

 150 Opening BINARY mode data connection for note.txt (162 bytes).
 In case I forget my password, I'm leaving a pointer to the internal shell service on the server.

-Connect to port 4420, the password is sardinethecat.
+Connect to port 4420, the password is <HIDDEN>.
 - catlover
 226 Transfer complete.
 162 bytes received in 0.00 secs (1.5000 MB/s)